Service assessments and getting on GOV.UK

-You must get your service assessed if it’s the responsibility of a central government department (including an agency or non-departmental public body), and it meets either of the following conditions:
+You must get your service assessed if it’s the responsibility of a central government department and either of the following apply:

 A transactional service is any service which allows users to either: